2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 -AC compressor mounted

 April 15th: Axles Rebuild #4!
-This time I only had to rebuild one axle.
-I had to purchase another axle flange from a Porsche parts store after I spotted another tear in an axle boot.
-I’ve been fooling myself for years, reusing these mangled flanges that a previous owner damaged.
-The damaged flanges won’t hold the boot properly, and sometimes cut into it.
-I also replaced the last two stock hex head bolts with socket head bolts.
+This time, I only needed to rebuild one axle.
+After noticing another tear in an axle boot, I bought a new axle flange from a Porsche parts supplier.
+For years, I had been fooling myself by reusing the damaged flanges left behind by a previous owner.
+These mangled flanges don’t hold the boots securely and can even cut into them.
+I also replaced the last two original hex-head bolts with more reliable socket-head bolts.

 The cooling system is just about done.
 I painted the brackets, enamel coated the pipes, new otterstat seal, new t- bar clamps, new hoses, and cleaned off a lot of corrosion: